EIDA/routing/doc/index.rst

 If you visit http://localhost/eidaws/routing/1/version on your machine you should see the version information of the deployed service ::

-    1.0.1
+    1.1.0

-If this information cannot be retrieved, the installation was not successfull.
+If this information cannot be retrieved, the installation was not successful.
 If this **do** show up, check that the information there looks correct.

 Testing the service